Stoughton, Wisconsin: Education

 Stoughton is served by the Stoughton Area School District, which covers most of southeastern Dane County as well as a small portion of Rock County.
 SASD operates three elementary schools, one middle school, and one high school.
 There is no higher education in the city, but a UW science lab operates in rural Stoughton on Schneider Road.

 Media

 The weekly Stoughton Courier-Hub newspaper, founded in 1969, is published on Thursdays.

-WSTO TV is a public, educational, and government access (PEG) cable TV channel operated by The City of Stoughton's Media Services Department.
+WSTO TV is a public, educational, and government access (PEG) cable TV channel operated by The City of Stoughton's Information Technology/Media Services Department.

 The 495-seat Stoughton Opera House features about 30 traveling musical, comedy and other acts each year.